chaitanyaeshwarprasad/secure-code-review-snippets/Secure_Passwords/Readme.txt

-Add acepp.sql in phpmyadmin
+Add acepp in phpmyadmin
---> create a database with thename of acepp.sql
+--> create a database with thename of acepp
 --> import the acepp.sql into the database